Endocrine Dysfunction in Anorexia Nervosa Patients

 Supplemental Testosterone

 Testosterone supplementation is optional and can be supplemented for men with anorexia nervosa.
-However, there have been no definitive studies that demonstrate either testosterone replacement or a natural return of levels being more beneficial than the other.
-Extreme caution should be exercised in the use of testosterone replacement in males who are not close to full height or maximal bone growth, as it can cause premature closure of the bony growth plates.2
+In theory, testosterone replacement should be beneficial for bone health, although this has not been directly studied.
+Extreme caution should be exercised in the use of testosterone replacement in males who are not close to full height or maximal bone growth, as it can cause premature closure of the bony growth plates.

 - Dostálová, I., & Haluzík, M. (2009).
 The role of ghrelin in the regulation of food intake in patients with obesity and anorexia nervosa.
 Physiological Research, 159–170. https://doi.org/10.33549/physiolres.931448